ncs-pl/crocc/doc/src/doc/iodir.md

 Each Markdown file in this directory will be transformed to an HTML file.
 Other files will be copied as-is to the output directory.
+Crocc does not process hidden files – files whose name starts with a dot (`.`).

 For illustration, here is a sample input directory: